buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 **Knowledge of Nobility and Heraldry (INT)**: You know noble lines, houses, rumors, heraldic symbols, personalities, and the major possessions and treasures.
 It also applies to famous and important characters.
 1 Action.

-**Knowledge of Planes (INT)**: With this skill, you are an expert on Planes and their inhabitants.
+**Knowledge of Planes (INT)**: With this skill, you are an expert on the Planes and their inhabitants.
 1 Action.

 **Forgery (INT)**: With this skill, you know how to forge and recognize as false art objects, maps, signatures...
 Variable cost.